FlexMeasures/flexmeasures/documentation/tut/toy-example-process.rst

 However, in some settings, we can reduce electricity bills by *just* consuming energy smartly.
 In other words, if the process can be displaced, by breaking it into smaller consumption periods or shifting its start time, the process run can match the lower price hours better.

-For example, we could have a load that consumes energy at a constant rate (e.g. 100kW) for a fix duration (e.g. 3h), but there's some flexibility in the start time.
+For example, we could have a load that consumes energy at a constant rate (e.g. 100kW) for a fixed duration (e.g. 3h), but there's some flexibility in the start time.
 In that case, we could find the optimal start time in order to minimize the energy cost.

 Examples of flexible processes are:
     - Water irrigation in agriculture
     - Mechanical pulping in the paper industry
-    - Water pumping in waster water management
+    - Water pumping in waste water management
     - Cooling for the food industry

-For consumers under ToU (Time of Use) tariffs, FlexMeasures `ProcessScheduler` can plan the start time of the process to minimizes the overall cost of energy.
+For consumers under :abbr:`ToU (Time of Use)` tariffs, FlexMeasures `ProcessScheduler` can plan the start time of the process to minimize the overall cost of energy.
-Alternatively, it can create a consumption pan to minimize the CO2 emissions.
+Alternatively, it can create a consumption plan to minimize the CO2 emissions.

 In this tutorial, you'll learn how to schedule processes using three different policies: INFLEXIBLE, BREAKABLE and SHIFTABLE.